There’s a lot of mixed information about Chegg, and it ranges from they’re great to they’re a scam. So, what should you believe?

 Chegg is a big company ($250+ million in revenue big), and covers multiple segments across the online-learning industry.
 It’s understandable to have a few unhappy customers… some might even use the word scam too freely.
 We’ll get more into that topic below… but first, what (or who) exactly is Chegg?

-Please note, I am not a member or an affiliate for Chegg.
-This review has been researched with information and testimonials that are available online in the public domain.
-Any conclusions drawn by myself are opinions.
+Please note, I am not a member or an affiliate for Chegg Tutors.
+This review has been researched with information and/or testimonials that are available online in the public domain.
+Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
+See full disclaimer for more info

 What is Chegg?